 Go to the Start Menu, Search for and open the Device Manager, expand the peripherals, right-click a device and select Disable.

-Repeat this for one device at a time, then check the CPU usage of system interrupts or re-run DPC Latency Checker, afterwards right-click the device and select Enable before moving on to the next device.
+Repeat this for one device at a time, then check the CPU usage of system interrupts or re-run DPC Latency Checker, afterward right-click the device and select Enable before moving on to the next device.